Joseph Raphael De Lamar

-Joseph Raphael De Lamar (September 2, 1843 – December 1, 1918) was a prominent mine owner and operator in the western United States and Canada, as well as a financier and speculator, from the late 1870s until his death in 1918.
+Joseph Raphael De Lamar (September 2, 1843 – December 1, 1918) was an American politician and businessman who owned and operated mines in the western United States and Canada.
+After working as a ship's captain, a contractor and a trader in the maritime industry, he entered the mining business in the late 1870s.
+He was a member of the Idaho Senate in 1891.
+He was also a financier and speculator.

 Early life

 De Lamar was born in Amsterdam to Maximiliaan de la Mar (1814–1847) and Johanna Teune (1816–1867).
 His father, a banker in Amsterdam, died when Joseph had just turned four years old.
 In search of adventure, De Lamar stowed away aboard a Dutch vessel heading to the West Indies.
 When he was discovered, he was put to work without pay as assistant to the cook.

 De Lamar worked as a seaman until he was twenty, when he became master of a ship, and three years later received a captain's command.
 He visited many of the world's ports and acquired an education through his observations in foreign countries.
 He was attracted to underwater work, including salvage which was profitable owing to the American Civil War, so he abandoned the merchant service and became a contractor.
 He was headquartered at Vineyard Haven, Massachusetts, operating along the entire east coast to the West Indies.